selkies-project/selkies-gstreamer/docs/component.md

 For the most recent unreleased commit, download from the [GitHub Actions Workflow Runs](https://github.com/selkies-project/selkies-gstreamer/actions) `Build & publish all images` **`gstreamer-ubuntu${DISTRIB_RELEASE}_linux-amd64`** Build Artifact (under `Artifacts (Produced during runtime)`) for each commit from the `main` branch.

-Alternatively, copy the pre-built `x86_64` GStreamer build from the container image and move it to `/opt/gstreamer` or your directory of choice:
+Alternatively, copy the pre-built `x86_64` GStreamer build from the container image and move it to `/opt/gstreamer` or your directory of choice (change `main` with `latest` for the latest release instead of commit):

 ```bash
 docker create --platform="linux/amd64" --name gstreamer ghcr.io/selkies-project/selkies-gstreamer/gstreamer:main-ubuntu${DISTRIB_RELEASE}